Digital Photography Tips, Tutorials and Resources

 “How can I remove a person from my photos?”

 The good news is, not only can you easily remove people and objects from your images, but you don’t have to be an expert photographer to do it.
-If you don’t know much about photoshop or similar photo editing software, you can still get results by downloading a few simple apps onto your iPhone.
+If you don’t know much about Photoshop or similar popular photo editing software, you can still get results by downloading a few simple apps onto your iPhone.